ajcastro/searchable/README.md

 http://awesome-app.com/api/posts?per_page=10&page=1&sort_by=title&descending=true&search=SomePostTitle
 `

-Your code can look like this
+Your code can look like this:

 ```php
 class PostsController